faisalnazik/Django-React-Redux-Boilerplate/README.md

     For More info https://nodejs.org/en/

-    - Then run following commands in dir where the package.json file is located
+    - Then run following commands in frontend dir

         $ yarn install
         $ yarn start

     -  React app available at`http://localhost:3000/`